JazminRM/aDNA_SummerCourse_UCPH/Exercises/Treemix.md

 ```
 (remember to use your own IP address)

-Here we can see how the result look like for mystery sample 1:
+Here we can see how the result look like for ancient sample 1:

 ![Treemix figure.
 Treemix trees obtained for mysterty sample 1](/Users/Jazmin/Dropbox/Desktop/Teaching/TransmittingScience/IntroPalaeogenomics2022/E1_2/wolves_treemix_ed.png)
-Are the results in agreement with what we learned about the mystery sample yesterday?
+Are the results in agreement with what we learned about the ancient samples earlier?

 <p>&nbsp;</p>